80 Metres, 3.5 – 3.8MHz

-The SSB segment from 3650 – 3700kHz is designated as a contest-free section of the band in Region 1 and should be kept free of contest activity during Region 1 contests, although during major international events, it is likely that the whole band will be occupied.
+The CW segment from 3560 – 3580kHz and the SSB segment from 3650 – 3700kHz are designated as contest-free sections of the band in Region 1 and should be kept free of contest activity during Region 1 contests, although during major international events, it is likely that the whole band will be occupied.

-There are designated DX windows from 3500 – 3510kHz (CW) and 3775 – 3800kHz (SSB) which should be kept clear for intercontinental traffic and avoided for local QSOs.
+There are designated DX windows from 3500 – 3510kHz (CW) and 3775 – 3800kHz (SSB) which should be kept clear for intercontinental traffic and not used for local QSOs.